dnsimple/dnsimple-support/content/articles/manage-aaaa-record.markdown

 </div>

-## Remove an AAAA record
+## Removing an AAAA record

 <div class="section-steps" markdown="1">
 #### To remove an AAAA record

-1. In the record editor, search the record and click on the _trash_ icon to delete it.
+1. In the record editor, search for the record and click on the _trash_ icon to delete it.

     ![](/files/record-aaaa-item-delete.png)